6 Too-Cool Facts About Henry Winkler

 In the fifth season of Happy Days, the Fonz grabbed a pair of water skis and jumped over a shark.
 The phrase “jumping the shark” would become pop culture shorthand for the desperate gimmicks employed by TV writers to keep viewers hooked into a show that’s running out of storylines.
 But Winkler’s water skiing adventure was partially inspired by his father, who begged his son to tell his co-workers about his past as a water ski instructor.
 When he did, the writers wrote his skills into the show.
 Winkler would later reference the moment in his role as lawyer Barry Zuckerkorn on Arrested Development, hopping over a dead shark lying on a pier.

 Winkler struggled throughout high school due to undiagnosed dyslexia.
-“I didn't read a book until I was 31 years old when I was diagnosed with dyslexia,” he told The Guardian in 2014.
-He has co-written 17 chapter books for kids featuring Hank Zipper, a character who has dyslexia.
-The most recent Hank Zipper book is printed in Dyslexie, a special font designed to be easier for kids with dyslexia to read.
+“I didn't read a book until I was 31 years old when I was diagnosed with dyslexia,” he told in 2014.
+He has co-written several chapter books for kids featuring Hank Zipper, a character who has dyslexia.
+In 2015, a Hank Zipper book is printed in Dyslexie, a special font designed to be easier for kids with dyslexia to read.